-Answer: Diazepam (Valium), alprazolam (Xanax), lorazepam (Ativan) and other benzodiazepine drugs to treat anxiety and insomnia can be affected by taking certain supplements.
-For example, some supplements can increase the sedative effects or the risk of depression or impairment associated with these drugs.
+Diazepam (Valium), alprazolam (Xanax), lorazepam (Ativan) and other benzodiazepine drugs to treat anxiety and insomnia can be affected by taking certain supplements, which may increase the sedative effects or the risk of depression or impairment associated with these drugs.

 Supplements like multivitamins may also contain added ingredients, like citrus bioflavonoids, which can potentially increase the effects of these drugs.

-Some side effects of benzodiapepines may increase when used with melatonin.
+Some side effects of benzodiazepines, such as drowsiness, may increase when used with melatonin.